 The iAM-MIX has individual channel volume controls and mute switches.
 With certain exceptions related to master clock compatibility, any channel from any source stream may be audibly monitored and mixed with the other selected channels.
 The iAM-MIX is small, flexible, moderately priced, and simple to operate.
-Its setup configuration can easily be copied to other iAM-MIX units.
+Setup configurations can easily be copied to other iAM-MIX units using a flash drive or by making use of a network connection.